 Honors courses are highly interactive, discussion-based, and hands-on courses and are designed to enhance student critical-thinking and problem-solving skills.
 Honors students have direct interaction with faculty and may be invited to present portions of the course material to classmates.
 Honors courses might include a field trip or other hands-on learning experiences.

-Honors seminars (HONR XXXX) are unique courses offered only to students in the Farquhar Honors College.
-Core courses offered as "Honors sections" (e.g., CHEM 1500H or BIOL 1500H) address the same learning outcomes as non-Honors sections, incorporate unique instructional methods such as problem-based instruction, have smaller enrollment, and are limited to Honors students.
+Honors seminars (HONR prefix) are unique courses offered only to students in the Farquhar Honors College.
+Core courses offered as "Honors sections" (e.g., CHEM 1300H or BIOL 1510H) address the same learning outcomes as non-Honors sections, incorporate unique instructional methods such as problem-based instruction, have smaller enrollment, and are limited to Honors students.

-Fall 2018 HONR course videos are now available here.
+Honors course videos are available here.
 The short (one minute) videos introduce the course and the instructor and are designed to help you select from among many options.

 Honors courses may be used to satisfy degree requirements for the major, general education requirements, and general electives.